panva/node-oidc-provider/docs/README.md

 ### interactions

-Holds the configuration for interaction policy and url to send end-users to when the policy decides to require interaction.
+Holds the configuration for interaction policy and a URL to send end-users to when the policy decides to require interaction.